Image by WordSwag

 - Talk about how special your child is to Jesus and about the unique gifts that God has given them.
-For older children, this story can open up communication about comparing oneself to others and being confident in who God made each of us to be.
+For an older child, this story can open up communication about comparing oneself to others and being confident in who God made each of us to be.

 - Throughout the week, memorize Psalm 17:8, “Keep me as the apple of your eye; hide me in the shadow of your wings.”

 - Lay an apple on it’s side and cut it crosswise so you get a cross section view of the apple.
 (Be sure to save your seeds for the Growing Apple Trees From Seeds activity.)

 - Using one of the apple resource books (Seed, Sprout, Fruit: An Apple Tree Life Cycle by Shannon Knudsen and/or How Do Apples Grow? by Betsy Maestro), have your child draw the cross-section of an apple and/or apple blossom.

 - Label each part.
 Record a younger child’s explanations/dictations as needed.

 - Place the page or pages in a protector when finished and include them in the garden notebook/journal.

 - For an older child: have them include a brief description of each apple part’s function or role.